-You should also be able to to place the same form in multiple locations, but at the same time edit and update the form from from one central place.
+You should also be able to place the same form in multiple locations, but at the same time edit and update the form from one central place.

-HubSpot Forms handle all this complexity, and gives enterprise marketing teams an easy to edit drag and drop form editor built into the HubSpot platform.
+HubSpot Forms handle all this complexity and give enterprise marketing teams an easy to edit drag and drop form editor built into the HubSpot platform.

-Having a large, segmented, and engaged list of email subscribers can be both one of the biggest and cheapest channels to drive revenue for industry 4.0 companies.
+Having a large, segmented, and engaged list of email subscribers can be one of the biggest and cheapest channels to drive revenue for companies.

 Email is still one of the most effective channels to distribute new content, onboard new customers, promote your product, and retain existing customers.

-HubSpot delivers over 1 billion emails for their customers every month and is know as a platform with a very high email deliverability rate and good sender reputation.
+HubSpot delivers over 1 billion emails for their customers every month and is known as a platform with a very high email deliverability rate and a good sender reputation.

 HubSpot helps enterprises reach the inbox with features such as filtering out unengaged contacts, having a frequency cap on email sends, and segmentation features that allows you to only send emails to the right contacts.

-With the drag and drop editor, marketers can quickly create professional looking and personalised emails that work on any device without designers or developers.
+With the drag and drop editor, marketers can quickly create professional-looking and personalized emails that work on any device without designers or developers.

-There are also pre-made templates available, and you can create your own from scratch and customise each email with your own branding, CTAs, images etc.
+There are also pre-made templates available, and you can create your own from scratch and customize each email with your own branding, CTAs, images, etc.